MB053/Plex_Auto_Playlist_Cleanup/README.md

 # 🎬 Auto Cleanup Script for Plex

 Automatically manage your Plex playlists by removing watched items and keeping your playlists fresh — (future) optionally continuing movie collections or TV series.
+This script can be run as Cron or as a notification agent, in Tautulli
 ---

 ## 🚀 What It Does